pratham5368/Tecnologies-I-Learn/24-system-design/06-Load-balancer/01-load-balancer.md

 - Introducing a reverse proxy results in increased complexity.
 - A single reverse proxy is a single point of failure, configuring multiple reverse proxies (ie a failover) further increases complexity.

+## Load Balancing Algorithms
+A load balancer is a software or hardware device that keeps any one server from becoming overloaded.
+A load balancing algorithm is the logic that a load balancer uses to distribute network traffic between servers (an algorithm is a set of predefined rules).

+There are two primary approaches to load balancing.
+Dynamic load balancing uses algorithms that take into account the current state of each server and distribute traffic accordingly.
+Static load balancing distributes traffic without making these adjustments.
+Some static algorithms send an equal amount of traffic to each server in a group, either in a specified order or at random.
+## Load Balancing Algorithms
+A load balancer is a software or hardware device that keeps any one server from becoming overloaded.
+A load balancing algorithm is the logic that a load balancer uses to distribute network traffic between servers (an algorithm is a set of predefined rules).

+There are two primary approaches to load balancing.
+Dynamic load balancing uses algorithms that take into account the current state of each server and distribute traffic accordingly.
+Static load balancing distributes traffic without making these adjustments.
+Some static algorithms send an equal amount of traffic to each server in a group, either in a specified order or at random.

+## Horizontal Scaling
+Load balancers can also help with horizontal scaling, improving performance and availability.
+Scaling out using commodity machines is more cost efficient and results in higher availability than scaling up a single server on more expensive hardware, called Vertical Scaling.
+It is also easier to hire for talent working on commodity hardware than it is for specialized enterprise systems.

+### Disadvantages of horizontal scaling
+- Scaling horizontally introduces complexity and involves cloning servers
+    - Servers should be stateless: they should not contain any user-related data like sessions or profile pictures
+    - Sessions can be stored in a centralized data store such as a database (SQL, NoSQL) or a persistent cache (Redis, Memcached)
+- Downstream servers such as caches and databases need to handle more simultaneous connections as upstream servers scale out.